Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ###Props versus states

 Components in React are state machines, which means that the `DOM` is updated only based on the new state.
-Components have also predefined methods, called `lifecycle methods` which are executed at specific points in a component's lifecycle (???).
+Components have also predefined methods, called `lifecycle methods` which are executed at specific points in a component's lifecycle.
 There is no point of reviewing [all of them][lifecycle] but it is worth keeping in mind that there is: a `componentWillMount`, invoked just before rendering; a `componentDidMount` invoked just after rendering; and a `shouldComponentUpdate` where we can specify if there is a need to render particular component.

 Let's take a deeper look at the `Mastermind` class itself.
 As mentioned before, it is the main React class which encapsulates sub classes and pass data to them.
 In React there are two kinds of properties: `props` and `states` and the difference between them is crucial to understand the whole philosophy behind React.